jeff-adkisson/swe-3313-fall-2023/project/README.md

 Your diagram must have actors, association lines, a bounding box, and all use case bubbles.
 Do *not* use extends or includes relationships and once again, this is *not* a process flow.

+When you are done with the Use Case Diagram, ask yourself it it would help facilitate a good conversation about the high-level functions of your software solution and the actor involved in using the system.
+If not, revise it.

 ### Decision Table

 You will produce a decision table showing the rules, conditions, and actions a user or administrator can perform.